+Financial Institutions are not currently mandated to share or disclose information obtained or held relating to their customers.
 Financial institutions including custodial institutions, depository institutions, investment entities and specified insurance companies shall be obligated to comply with due diligence procedures and record keeping requirements as prescribed in the Common Reporting Standards regulations.
 Due to the nature of business, financial institutions are privy to information which is integral to the compliance goal of the KRA.

-There were no requirements for country by country reporting in Kenya in the past.
-The obligation applies to financial institutions which are located in Kenya including a branch of a financial institution that is not resident in Kenya where such branch is located in Kenya.
+There are currently no requirements for country by country reporting in Kenya.
+The obligation shall apply to financial institutions which are located in Kenya including a branch of a financial institution that is not resident in Kenya where such branch is located in Kenya.